ljfranklin/terraform-resource/README.md

 - To enable Backend support, you must use the `ljfranklin/terraform-resource:beta-backend` image in your pipeline under `resource_types`.
 - Support for `plan_only` and `plan_run` is currently broken with backends as Terraform does not allow you to store plan files in the backend.
   - Add a thumbs up on [this issue](https://github.com/hashicorp/terraform/issues/16061) if you'd like to see support added.
+- Drops support for feeding Terraform outputs back in as input `vars` to subsequent `puts`.
+  - This "feature" causes suprising errors if inputs and outputs have the same name but different types and the implementation was significantly more complicated with the new `migrated_from_storage` flow.
 - Please open an issue if you hit an error or if the docs are confusing to save some pain for the next person.

 ## Source Configuration